 Try to overlook,

-The means things you do and say to me
+The mean things you do and say to me

 Someone Like You demonstrates the maturity of Gal Holiday’s character by reflecting on a relationship that turned out to be inappropriate.
 It tells us that Gal Holiday may be tiring of love’s miss-taken detours, men who make her feel insecure, those who only offer false promises and those with whom she has had quickly forgettable affairs.